Women and Underrepresented Creatives Need Support

 COURSE FEATURES

-Story medium uses the Parallax Method, while complimenting it with practical application exercises developed from over 500 hours of mentoring diverse creatives.
-Helping storytellers to reestablish trust in their inner voice and stabilize their creative practice so they can reignite their creative soul.
-Bringing back their sense of play and celebrating in their presence in the world, so they feel more confident to show up, speak up, and change the world.
+Story medium uses this signature Parallax Method, complemented with an abundance of practical application exercises helping storytellers to reestablish trust in their inner voice and stabilize their creative practice so they can reignite their creative soul.

 52 Recorded Lessons